Renzo1/Security_Auditors_Starter_Pack/Audit Methodology.md

 &nbsp;

 ## Step 2: Run Automated Tools

-> *Todo: add links to the tools folders, containing tutorials, in joplin*
+> *Todo: add links to the tools folders containing tutorials in Joplin*

 The goal here is to find all the low hanging fruits, and get them out of the way early.